What is video game addiction?

 Submitted by Michael Sousa

-Michael Sousa, a master’s-level intern, has been practicing in the wellness field for many years, as a Yoga Teacher, Licensed Massage Therapist, and Ayurvedic Lifestyle Counselor.
-He brings his knowledge of health and well-being into his work as a Clinical Mental Health Counselor, pairing it with his interest in technology and video game addiction.
+Michael Sousa has been practicing in the wellness field for many years, as a Yoga Teacher, Licensed Massage Therapist, and Ayurvedic Lifestyle Counselor.
+He graduated in 2021 with a Master’s in Clinical Mental Health Counseling.
+He brings his knowledge of health and well-being into his counseling work, pairing it with his interest in technology and video game addiction.
 Michael has been playing video games from an early age and even competed professionally for some time during his teenage years; he understands and regularly navigates these digital worlds like a pro.
-Michael hopes to work with clients who find it difficult to integrate healthy habits regarding technology and video games.
-He is currently serving clients at Pathfinders Counseling in Fort Collins, Colo.